Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/all-required-authentication-methods-could-not-be-found.md

   - For information about configuring authentication for Web applications on Exchange Server 2003 and Exchange 2000 Server, see [Front-End and Back-End Server Topology Guide for Microsoft Exchange Server 2003 and Exchange 2000 Server](https://go.microsoft.com/fwlink/?linkid=161404).

-The Microsoft Remote Connectivity Analyzer has limited documentation at this time.
-In an effort to improve the documentation for each of the errors you might receive, we would like to solicit additional information from the community.
-Please use the Community Content section below to post additional reasons why you failed at this point.
-If you need technical assistance, please create a post in the appropriate [Exchange TechNet forum](https://go.microsoft.com/fwlink/?linkid=73420) or contact [support](https://go.microsoft.com/fwlink/?linkid=8158).
+The Microsoft Remote Connectivity Analyzer has limited documentation currently.
+To improve the documentation for each of the errors you might receive, we would like to solicit additional information from the community.
+Use the Community Content section to post more reasons why you failed at this point.
+If you need technical assistance, create a post in the appropriate [Exchange TechNet forum](https://go.microsoft.com/fwlink/?linkid=73420) or contact [support](https://go.microsoft.com/fwlink/?linkid=8158).